Protect Yourself While Finding Love Online

 9. Involve a Trusted Friend

 Share your dating journey with someone you trust.
-Forward profiles of potential matches, screenshot concerning messages, or ask a friend to join you for a double date.
+Forward profiles of potential matches, screenshots of concerning messages, or ask a friend to join you for a double date.
 A second pair of eyes can spot red flags you might miss.

 Plus, sharing the experience can make it more fun!